 - In 28 Days Later the

-- In the Re Animator movies, Herbert West, like many a real-world medical scientist, tests his methods on animals first.
-This includes a cat in one movie and a rat in another.
-(A rat that, apparently, learnt kung fu by becoming a zombie...)
+- In the Re-Animator movies, Herbert West, like many a real-world medical scientist, tests his methods on animals first.
+This includes a cat in the first movie and a rat the third (a rat that, apparently, learnt kung fu by becoming a zombie).

 - In The Mad, one of the characters is attacked by a zombie hamburger patty.

-- The Gamers 2: Dorkness Rising- After defeating Mort Kemnon and realising he was not the Big Bad, sorceress Luster hands a note to the DM: "Raise Dead on the turkey".
+- The Gamers: Dorkness Rising- After defeating Mort Kemnon and realising he was not the Big Bad, sorceress Luster hands a note to the DM: "Raise Dead on the turkey".
 That they were roasting over their campfire.
 It kills the bard before getting eaten (and still zombie'd).

-- The third Blade movie featured three vampire dogs.
+- Blade: Trinity movie featured three 'reaper' dogs.

 - Used in Everworld.
 A fight began during some diplomatic feast.
-Merlin reanimated the animals they were eating.
+Merlin reanimated the animals they were eating (including a boar).
 He also reanimated people that died during the fight so that they could keep fighting.

 - In Simon R. Green's The Gods of Haven, thousands of enraged animal ghosts are called up from a slaughterhouse, materialize as zombies, and embark on a Roaring Rampage of Revenge against humanity.